threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_check_requirement_to_import_single_position`

-*Filter if position should be imported.*
+*Filter if the position should be imported.*

 **Arguments**